Oblivious-Oblivious/cSpec/documentation/Getting Started.md

 /**
  * @func: find_meaning_of_life
- * @desc: Returns the ultimate answer to the great
+ * @desc: Finds the ultimate answer to the great
  *      question of life the universe and everything
- * @return The number
+ * @return Returns the answer
  **/
 int find_meaning_of_life(void);